-Department of Modern Languages, Literatures, and Cultures - one-year, part-time position
+Department of Political Economy and Commerce - one-year, visiting position

 Department of Classics - one-year, part-time position